 Residential Swimming Pool Safety Act

 Florida's residential pool safety act establishes protective requirements related to drowning accidents and premises liability claims.
 Chapter 515, Florida Statutes requires one of the following pool safety measures for pools built after October 1, 2000:

-- A pool fence with self-closing, self-latching gate — enclosing the pool and providing no direct access to it.
+- A pool fence with a self-closing, self-latching gate — enclosing the pool and providing no direct access to it.

 - An approved pool cover.

 - Alarms on all doors and windows leading out to the pool.

 - All doors provide direct access from the home to the pool to have a self-closing, self-latching device with a release mechanism no lower than 54 inches above the floor.

 The Department of Health recommends, at a minimum, using a combination of the barriers described above to help ensure your pool is equipped with approved safety features.

 WaterSmartFL.com is an initiative of the Florida Department of Health that works to educate parents, caregivers, businesses, communities, and advocacy groups about drowning risks and prevention strategies.
 If you are ready to help, joining the WaterSmartFL campaign as a partner is free.
 Just make a commitment to share information about pool safety with others.
 You can download materials to use (including a web banner to post on your homepage that links directly to the WaterSmartFL website).
 Pool time can be a lot of fun but it is important to provide supervision, safety barriers, and emergency preparedness to keep children and adults safe from drowning.